jatofg/nawa/README.md

 Before building, make sure that you have the dependencies installed:

 - libfastcgi++ (pull from eddic/fastcgipp)
-- libssl-dev (should be available in your distro)
+- libssl-dev (should be available in your distro) >= 1.1.1
-- libboost-dev < 67
+- libboost-dev >= 1.65.1.0
-- libcurl4-openssl-dev
+- libcurl4-openssl-dev >= 7.58.0
-- libargon2-0-dev
+- libargon2-0-dev >= 0~20161029-1.1

+The documentation will be built if doxygen is installed.

-For actually running applications with sorun, only libfastcgi++ is required (and the others have to be installed, too...)
+For actually running applications with sorun, libfastcgi++, libcurl4 (>= 7.58.0), and libargon2 (>= 0~20161029-1.1) have to be installed.

-To build qsfrunner, pull the source code, open a terminal, and switch to the soru directory.
+To build sorun, pull the source code, open a terminal, and switch to the soru directory.

 First, create a directory for the build files: